daedalusLAB/multiFlowR/README.md

 # multiFlowR

-`multiflowR` is a project to develop tools for Quantitative linguistics (QL) in general and multi-modal linguistics in particular.
+`multiflowR` is a project to develop tools for Quantitative Linguistics (QL) in general and multi-modal linguistics in particular.

 ## dfMaker